COTSCLI/COTS/docs/ci-cd.md

 ## Overview

 COTS uses a comprehensive CI/CD pipeline powered by GitHub Actions to ensure code quality, security, and reliability.
+The pipeline includes testing for the new transaction workflow features and professional output system.

 ## CI/CD Workflows